resource-watch/slate/source/includes/api/_fields.md

 ```

 ArcGIS uses its own type naming convention, as you see reflected in the included example.
 The RW API passes that information as-is to you.
 As different ArcGIS datasets rely on different ArcGIS server instances and versions, you may encounter variations in the types you'll find, depending on how ArcGIS evolves these types over type.

+For more information about the different types that can be found in ArcGIS datasets please refer to [ArcGIS's field data types documentation](https://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/arcgis-field-data-types.htm).

 ### Google Earth Engine